-This course is recognised by the IOP and it is intended that it will be accredited by the IOP, providing graduates with a vocational route into a professional career as a chartered physicist (although no employers require this).
-Physics graduates are highly regarded in many areas of employment.
-Physics graduates work in the IT, finance, electronics, defence, health, energy, aerospace and most other industries.
-Graduates are highly numerate and particularly for those who have developed good modelling skills, there have always been openings in the financial industries too.
-Many graduates will continue their studies at masters' level.
-The course also enables progression to a PhD.
-Research opportunities are again numerous and varied in nature.
+It is intended that the degree will be accredited by the Institute of Physics (IOP) providing graduates with a vocational route into a professional career as a chartered physicist (although no employers require this).
+Physics graduates are highly regarded in many areas of industry, the civil service and other areas.
+Physics graduates work in the IT, electronics, defence, health, energy, aerospace and most other industries.
+Graduates will be numerate and, particularly for those who have developed good mathematical and computational modelling skills, there have always been openings in the financial industries too.
+Many graduates may choose to progress to further study at MSc or PhD.
+Research opportunities for physicists are numerous and varied in nature.